jim-at-jibba/react-native-game-pad/README.md

 ## Usage

-Import it into your project
+Import it into your project.
+If you want a dual joystick game pad set `dualJoystick={true}` (defaults to single joystick gamepad).
+The methods for dual joystick events are different.
+Please refer to the list of props below

 ```
 import RNGamePad from 'react-native-game-pad';